Hilkhot Nashim Fellowship

 Fellowship Structure

-The fellow will work closely with Rahel in preparing articles for publication.
-The fellow will help with collecting halakhic sources, translating, editing, proofreading, and cross-referencing written materials in preparation for publication.
+The fellow will work closely with Rahel in preparing the podcasts for publication.
+The fellow will help first and foremost with transcribing the podcasts into written texts as well as collecting sources, editing, and proofreading, in preparation for publication.

 • Transliteration skills